USS Pampanito Bofors 40mm Gun Replacement

-The leftover gun, mount, and foundation not used in this restoration has been donated to Fort MacArthur (they are missing sights, sight crossbar flanges, most all of loader frame, loader platform, seats, handles, equilibrator rods, springs, spacers, nuts,covers, barrel spring, flash arrestor, training gear coupling.)
+The leftover gun, mount, and foundation not used in this restoration were donated to Fort MacArthur (they are missing sights, sight crossbar flanges, most all of loader frame, loader platform, seats, handles, equilibrator rods, springs, spacers, nuts,covers, barrel spring, flash arrestor, training gear coupling.)
 The magazine rack from the HI mount was donated to Estrella Warbird Museum in Paso Robles.

 This has been a long project 2009-2014.
 Field striping and assembling a properly maintained gun with a minimally trained crew takes very little time.
 The actual work of dismantling these severely degraded guns took hundreds of hours of skilled work and a lot of specialized tools.
 We started slowly because a lot of restoration infrastructure work (servicing tools, acquiring tools, etc.) was needed.
 Most of the restoration work was done by volunteers that typically work a few hours a week.
 The schedule was also stretched because we needed a lot of specialized outside help.
 This required time both for recruitment, and for the logistics of moving the parts to and from their shops for restoration.
 Once in their shops our donated work was rightfully their second priority after paying customers slowing down delivery.
 The project was mostly volunteer funded so tradeoffs in time vs money almost always became time.
 In the end we exceeded our goals, but this has not been a fast or easy project.

 There is still work to be done.
 This note will be updated as we progress, check back for changes in the plan, and the completed work log.